TheThingsNetwork/lorawan-stack/doc/content/guides/connecting-gateways/thethingskickstartergateway/_index.md

 While the gateway is powered on, hold the pink reset button for 5 seconds (until each of the 5 LEDs illuminate).
 This erases the existing configuration on the gateway.

-The gateway will now expose a WiFi Access Point whose SSID is of the form `TheThings-Gateway-xxxxx`, to which you can connect.
+The gateway will now expose a WiFi Access Point whose SSID is of the form `TheThings-Gateway-xxxxx`, to which you should now connect.

-In a web browser, navigate to http://192.168.84.1/.
-A sample page is shown below.
+In a web browser, open the gateway's configuration page by navigating to http://192.168.84.1/

 {{< figure src="ttkg-config-window.png" alt="TTKG Configuration Window" >}}

-Enter the following fields
+Enter the following fields:

-1. Name: the **Gateway ID** chosen earlier.
+1. **Name**: the **Gateway ID** that you chose earlier.
 2. Choose the WiFi network from the drop down and enter a password if necessary.

-Click the **Show Advanced Options** button and enter the following fields
+Click the **Show Advanced Options** button and enter the following fields:

 1. **Account Server**: The URL of The Things Stack.
 If you're using a port other that `:443` then append that to the URL.
-2. **Gateway Key**: The API Key created earlier.
+2. **Gateway Key**: The API Key that you created earlier.
 3. Click **Save** when done.

 This will apply the setting and reboot the gateway.
-If all the steps have been followed correctly, your gateway will connect The Things Stack.
+If all the steps have been followed correctly, your gateway will now connect The Things Stack.

 ## Troubleshooting